-SDSU Extension will work with selected landowners in each of the four regions and their crop and financial consultants to precisely quantify the technical metrics of their existing operations and generate an economic analysis report.
+SDSU Extension will work with selected landowners and their crop and financial consultants to precisely quantify the technical metrics of their existing operations and generate an economic analysis report.
 That information will then be incorporated into a profit mapping software to pinpoint and quantify marginal acres.
 In addition, federal, state and local habitat and conservation programs will be used to leverage funding.

-The goal of this project is to improve the profitability, diversity, and ecosystem benefits of agriculture by using precision technologies to empower producers to help make informed management decisions for every acre of their operations.
+The goal of this project is to improve the farm profitability, diversity and ecosystem benefits of agriculture by using precision technologies to empower producers to help make informed management decisions for every acre of their operations.

-Expected outcomes include better information available to producers to increase their return on investment and enhanced land management approaches that benefit the sustainability of land, water, and all natural resources.
+We will provide information to producers that will increase their return on investment and enhance management approaches that benefit the sustainability of land, water, and all natural resources.

 - Working lands flexibility.